Who we are

-For 25 years, Sacramento ACT has been creating real, structural change in Sacramento.
+Since 1991, Sacramento ACT has been creating real, structural change in Sacramento.
 We have drawn on our shared faith values as we have worked to create a more just and equitable community for all.
 We have lifted up voices that are often silenced in our community: youth, communities of color, immigrants, homeless residents, new voters.

 We have worked to improve education and safety in our community, to increase access to healthcare, to direct funding away from incarceration and towards eliminating homelessness and supporting human services, and to engage voters to vote their values.

 What We Are Doing